Does Medicare pay for nursing home care?

 Medicare Advantage

-Medicare Advantage plans, also called Medicare Part C, are Medicare-approved and offered by private companies.
+Medicare Advantage (MA) plans, also called Medicare Part C, are Medicare-approved and offered by private companies.
 These plans include everything covered under Medicare Parts A and B. Typically, Medicare Advantage plans will not help pay for custodial care in a nursing home.
 However, there may be some exceptions, depending on the specifics of your Medicare Advantage plan.
 Be sure to contact your insurance provider to know what your plan covers (and what it doesn’t) before entering a long-term care setting.

 Medigap Supplement Plans